The history of the Cross and Crown emblem

 [Updated January 2022]

 Since 1915, The First Church of Christ, Scientist, has used a cross and crown as a legally protected trademark.
 The design is surrounded by the biblical text of Matthew chapter 10, verse 8.
 Mary Baker Eddy first used this design decades earlier.

-The Cross and Crown design has long been used by The First Church of Christ, Scientist, as a legally protected trademark.
-However, the design combination of the cross and crown is not unique to Christian Science; both Protestant and Catholic churches have used it.
-For example, the cross and crown was printed on the cover of the book of church rules in use in the Congregational Church in Concord, New Hampshire.
-This was probably Mary Baker Eddy’s first encounter with the symbol.
+The combination of a cross and a crown is not unique to Christian Science; many Christian churches have used it.
+For example, a cross and crown was printed on the cover of the church rule book published by the Congregational Church in Concord, New Hampshire.
+Perhaps it was through this publication that Eddy first encountered the symbol.

-In 1875 or 1876, Eddy used the cross and crown on the sign on her home at 12 Broad Street in Lynn, Massachusetts.
-The sign read “Mary B. Glover’s Christian Scientists’ Home” framed with an image of the cross and crown and an open book.
-This cross and crown was different, however, from the Cross and Crown seal that would appear later on her books; the crown was above the cross and it was not encircled with Biblical text.
+Decades later, in 1875 or 1876, Eddy used the design on a sign at her home at 8 Broad Street in Lynn, Massachusetts.
+Advertising “Mary B. Glover’s Christian Scientists’ Home,” it was framed with an image of a cross and crown, along with an open book.
+However this was not the same emblem that would later appear on Eddy’s books; the crown was placed above the cross and was not encircled with biblical text.

 Eddy first used a cross and crown encircled with text on the cover of the third edition of Science and Health, her textbook on Christian Science, issued in 1881.
 We have not located anything that explains her reason for choosing this particular design.
 The wording of the scriptural passage from Matthew is quoted from the Revised Version of the Bible.
 However, the word demons comes from the marginal notes of the Revised Version, which show it as the Greek word for “devils.”
 Commissioned by the Church of England, the New Testament (Revised Version) was published in 1881, a few months before Eddy added the Cross and Crown to Science and Health.